Katabasis

 M.C.
 Escher

-The paradox is resolved by recognizing how our visual systems are, in fact, processing the image.
-There is this paradoxical effect because our visual language uses the junctions to infer about movement.
-The problem only arises when we want to integrate or combine the junctions and the deduced movement, which can be crafted to be a contradiction.
+The paradox is resolved by recognizing how our visual systems are processing the image.
+The paradoxical effect exists because our visual language uses the junctions to infer movement.
+The problem arises when we integrate the junctions and the deduced movement, which can be crafted to contradict each other.

-The important thing to realize is that Escher is not playing with our reflective systems, rather he’s playing with something “pre-reflective”, sort of our “visual-language” system.
+Importantly, Escher is not playing with our reflective systems; he’s playing with our “pre-reflective” “visual-language” system.

 Sorites’ Paradox

 There is a simple solution: defining the predicate quantitatively.
 A heap is only a heap when there are at least X grains.
-The intuitive problem is that we don’t necessarily have an “objective” definition of a heap, but who cares for that here.
+The problem is we don’t necessarily have an “objective” definition of a heap.
+There is an intrinsic “vagueness” to some words1.

 Zeno’s Paradox

-This paradox is described with Tortoise & Hare interlocutors, but it’s pretty simple to give the idea of it.
+Zeno’s paradox is described with Tortoise & Hare interlocutors.
+Consider the following statements.
 If it rains, it will be wet outside.
 It rained.
-So it is logical that it will be wet outside.
-But do I believe in the conclusion?
+So it is wet outside.
+It is an evocation of the “modus ponens” schema.
+The Tortoise, however, asks why we are justified in believing in modus ponens.

-And this is where an interlocuter creates the paradox by saying If the first premise is true and the second premise is true, then the conclusion is true.
-But do I believe in that new premise?
+The Hare adds another premise by stating If the first premise is true and the second premise is true, then the conclusion is true.
+Then again, why should the Tortoise agree with the newly added premise?

-The resolution here is that the grammatical rules of a system are not defined within the system.
-When people do formal logic, “modus ponens” isn’t in the “object language” of formal logic; it’s just in plain English, where we might say something about logical equivalence and semantic entailments.
+The resolution here is realizing how the grammatical rules of a system are not defined within the system.
+When people do formal logic, “modus ponens” isn’t in the “object language” of formal logic.
+It’s in plain English or its own grammar.

 Curry’s and Russell’s Paradox

-I grouped these two together because I think they are mechanically the same.
-These two paradoxes arise from the use of “names” versus the actual content of the “name.”
+I grouped these two because they are mechanically the same.
+These two paradoxes arise from the use of “names” versus the actual content of the “name”.

-Curry’s paradox is something like this.
+Curry’s paradox goes like this.
 S is the sentence: “If S is true, then X is true.”
 By assuming the sentence S and because of the self-reference, anything you put in the implication is true.

-Actually, looking at the Wikipedia for Curry’s, it also shows how it can be made to be a variant of Russell’s Paradox.
+Looking at the Wikipedia for Curry’s, it shows how the paradox can be made to be a variant of Russell’s Paradox.
 Russell’s Paradox in natural language is this: “Does the set of all sets that do not contain themselves, contain themselves?” or R = { x: x not in x}.

 Liar’s Paradox